800-450-6118

 The reason is because of the way carpal tunnel syndrome occurs.
 It begins due to stressed tendons in your wrist joint.
 The stress usually results from repetitively straining your fingers and hand.
 This causes irritation and (in time) swelling along he tendon.
 That tendon swelling is what causes the abnormal problems with your median nerve - and the symptoms of carpal tunnel syndrome.

-If a splint's packaging says it's great for wrist sprains, arthritis, fractures, bursitis, fasciitis, joint swelling, repetitive strain injury.... and carpal tunnel syndrome... then it's a lie.
+Almost all drugstore splints' packaging says it's great for wrist sprains, arthritis, fractures, bursitis, fasciitis, joint swelling, repetitive strain injury, and carpal tunnel syndrome.
+This is a lie to get you to buy it.

 The truth is, NO wrist splint is designed to treat ALL of these conditions.
 It's impossible; like designing one tire for every motorized vehicle.

 Drug store splints (those available from CVS, Walmart, Rite Aid, Walgreens, etc.) are not certified for carpal tunnel syndrome.
-These stores don't carry certified splints for carpal tunnel because they're not nearly as popular as ordinary wrist splints.
+These stores don't carry certified wrist splints because they're not nearly as popular as ordinary wrist splints.

-Ordinary conditions like sprains and arthritis can be treated with ordinary splints.
+Typical conditions like sprains and arthritis can be treated with ordinary splints.
 But carpal tunnel can't.
 So be sure to choose a splint that's "certified" for treating carpal tunnel syndrome.
+See list below.

 Wrist splints to avoid